tsyhahaha/CUDA-NN/README.md

 * [CUDA 矩阵转置优化](https://code.hitori.moe/post/cuda-transpose-optimization/)
 * [how-to-optim-algorithm-in-cuda](https://github.com/BBuf/how-to-optim-algorithm-in-cuda)

-## Simple implementation of PointNet
+## Simple implementation of PointNet in Python
-Containing code used for PointNet's training in single GPU.
+Containing code used for model impl and training of PointNet in single GPU.

 To run:
 ```